brilliantlabsAR/docs/frame/building-apps-lua.md

 |:---------|:------------|
 | `frame.camera.capture{quality_factor=50}`                                                          | Captures a single image from the camera.
 The `quality_factor` option can help reduce file sizes by adjusting the JPEG quality.
 The four possible options are `10`, `25`, `50`, and `100`.
 Higher values represent higher quality, but also larger file sizes.
 | `frame.camera.read(num_bytes)`                                                                     | Reads out a number of bytes from the camera capture memory as a byte string.
 Once all bytes have been read, `nil` will be returned
 | `frame.camera.auto{metering='AVERAGE', exposure=0, shutter_kp=0.1, gain_kp=1.0, gain_limit=248.0}` | Runs the automatic exposure and gain algorithm.
-This funtion must be called every 100ms for the best performance. `metering` can be one of three modes, `SPOT`, `CENTER_WEIGHTED`, or `AVERAGE`. `exposure` can be a value between `-2.0` and `2.0` where lower values will return slightly darker images, and higher values will return slightly brighter images. `shutter_kp` and `gain_kp` allow fine tuning of the auto exposure algorithm.
+This function must be called every 100ms for the best performance. `metering` can be one of three modes, `SPOT`, `CENTER_WEIGHTED`, or `AVERAGE`. `exposure` can be a value between `-2.0` and `2.0` where lower values will return slightly darker images, and higher values will return slightly brighter images. `shutter_kp` and `gain_kp` allow fine tuning of the auto exposure algorithm.
 Higher values can make reaching the desired exposure faster, but may result in instability and oscillation of the control loop.
 These values are generally more sensitive when using the `SPOT` or `CENTER_WEIGHTED` metering modes. `gain_limit` can be used to cap the gain to below the maximum of `248`.
 This is useful to reduce noise in darker scenes and results in faster exposure when going from darker to brighter scenes.

 #### Example
 {: .no_toc }